-How to Get Your First 5-Star Review on Upwork
+Get Your First 5-Star Upwork Review: Vibeworker Guide

 On Upwork, your first review is worth more than any other.
 It's the proof point that turns a skeptical client into a willing one.
 Without it, every proposal fights an uphill battle.
 With it, you have standing.